Close Menu

 Are Junk Foods Safe During Pregnancy?

-Junk foods may sound great as an appetizer but it is harmful as eating trash especially during pregnancy.
+What are Junk Foods_Junk foods may sound great as an appetizer but it is harmful as eating trash especially during pregnancy.
 The unhealthy choices negatively affect both mother and fetus.
 When an expectant mother eats all those sugar and salt-rich foods, it is absorbed by placenta (2)which interferes with healthy development of the fetus and resulting in detrimental consequences such as mental retardation and obesity (3).
 Not just this, even mothers face most acute to chronic health complications which can be carried post delivery.

 10 Reasons Junk Or Fast Food Should Be Avoided During Pregnancy